winnieshen96/wechat_chat_analytics/README.md

 # wechat_chat_analytics

+Discover unexpected trends or habits in chat between you and your friends!

 This repo's target audiences are Wechat users.
 Currently, the decryption of Wechat databases is written only in Chinese.
 English version is one of the issues to solve.

 ## 如何导出微信数据库 (How to export and decrypt wechat database)